eltociear/website/src/lib/content/overview/en/thematic-clusters.md

 ## <a id="economic-os"></a>The Economic OS: The Regenerative Engine

 This cluster serves as the regenerative economic engine, designed to reward care, ecological restoration, and community well-being rather than extraction and accumulation.
-It provides the economic incentives and mechanisms that fund the entire GGF ecosystem while creating economic security for all people.
+It provides the economic incentives and mechanisms that fund the entire GGF ecosystem while creating economic security for all people through a revolutionary dual-system approach.

 ### Core Purpose

 **Post-Capitalist Economics**: Create economic systems that serve life rather than extracting from it, rewarding regeneration rather than extraction, and supporting community wealth rather than individual accumulation.

-**Care Economy Integration**: Recognize and reward the care work—childcare, eldercare, community support, emotional labor—that is essential for human flourishing but currently unpaid and undervalued.
+**Care Economy Integration**: Recognize and reward the care work—childcare, eldercare, community support, emotional labor—that is essential for human flourishing but currently unpaid and undervalued through both formal and informal recognition systems.

 **Ecological Economics**: Create direct economic incentives for ecological restoration, biodiversity conservation, and climate stabilization while making environmental destruction economically disadvantageous.